$0.00

 2. Explore Wayfarers State Park

-One of the most unique areas in Bigfork, Montana is Wayfarers State Park.
+One of the most unique areas in Bigfork, Montana, is Wayfarers State Park.
 This park sits just south of town, past the Bigfork Harbor on the shores of Flathead Lake.

-Wayfarer offers a range of hiking trails, many of which run across unique rock formations along the shore, offering excellent views over the lake.
-All summer, Wayfarers abounds with wildflowers.
+Wayfarer offers various hiking trails, many of which run across unique rock formations along the shore, offering excellent views over the lake.
+All summer, wildflowers grow on the shores.
+It’s also an ideal place for camping.

 3. Go golfing

-If you are a fan of golfing, you may have heard of Bigfork’s Eagle Bend Golf Club, a beautifully manicured 27-hole championship golf course located on the north end of Flathead Lake.
+If you are golfer, you may have heard of Bigfork’s Eagle Bend Golf Club.
+This is a beautifully manicured 27-hole championship golf course located on the north end of Flathead Lake.
 It offers exceptional golfing with great mountain and lake views.
+Other golf courses in the area include Buffalo Hill, Village Greens, and Northern Pines.

 4. Go camping

-You can find both public and commercial campsites located nearby Bigfork and all along the shores of Flathead Lake.
-There are several campgrounds near Bigfork, Montana, located just south of town, across the Bigfork Harbor, and others are within a 10 to 25 minute drive south of town.
-There is also a nice campground on Swan Lake, just a few minutes east of Flathead Lake.
+Several campgrounds are situated just south of Bigfork, across the Harbor.
+Others are within a 10 to 25-minute drive south of town.
+A nice campground is also situated on Swan Lake, a few minutes east of Flathead Lake.

 Skip to the campgrounds section of this article.